Goda’s Slave – Chapter 7: Twin Gardens

 * * *

 Outside, Goda used the greywater from her bath to drench some of the shrubs in the innkeeper’s yard.
-The plants were leafless, though, and their tangled branches looked so dry that Kanna privately thought to herself that it was a lost cause.
+The plants were leafless, and their tangled branches looked so dry that Kanna privately thought to herself that it was a lost cause.

 “I wasn’t trying to escape, you know,” Kanna said quickly as she followed Goda into the shriveled garden.